RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### Sega CD

 ::: info
-Appear to still have unmapped RAM.
+These cores appear to still have unmapped RAM.
 :::

 | Name                | Type          | Notes |